jvdsande/mixt/packages/commands/README.md

   `-s, --sources <sources>` :           Comma-separated list of source folders.
 Will search for the package to bundle inside those sources

   `-r, --resolve <resolve>` :           Resolve method to use from full|cheap|all|none.
 Defaults to full

-  `-B, --no-build` :                    Do not build packages before bundling

   `-q, --quiet` :                       Turn off logging for scripts